 Setting Out on Your Own: Tips for Getting a Business Started upon Graduation

-You have graduated from higher education or are in your final year of studies, and there is one burning question – what to do next?
+You have graduated from having completed adegree course in Europe or are in your final year of studies, and there is one burning question – what to do next?
 The job market for graduates has become increasingly competitive, between the race for salaried positions and competition for internships and similar schemes.
 For some graduates, setting up their own business may be the best option, and for the entrepreneurial graduateit is the only option they would consider.
 No matter what your perspective is, setting up a business is a challenge, and for those seeking to enter business for themselves for the first time there are a number of issues to consider.

 The first thing to consider when starting your own business is to determine its viability.
 You may have a great idea for a business, based perhaps on your studies, but if the market for what you want to sell – product or service – is already saturated with competition then you might want to think again.
 Testing your idea in a restricted environment can be one way of determining the viability of an idea.
 This is where networking can prove invaluable.
 As a student, you appreciate the importance of getting to know people.
 As a business owner, establishing contacts is critical, so get out and about, whether in college circles or further afield and let people know that you are setting up a business and how it might benefit them as a potential customer.
 If your studies have included work experience, ask those organisations you worked for if they would consider giving you some contract work or if they know of other organisations or individuals who you could contact.